iMeanAI/WebCanvas/README.md

 ### Configuration

 Before running the repos, you need to set up the required API keys as using features dependent on external APIs.

-Our current framework only supports the OpenAI API.
-We plan to release updates in the future to support additional models.
+#### OpenAI API Keys

 For setting up OpenAI API keys, add your API key to your environment variables: